pavam123/Capstone-project-of-Hotel-Booking-Analysis/README.md

  - reservation_status_date: Date of making reservation status.
 Total 119390 rows and 32 columns in dataset

-Data Cleaning and Feature Engineering
+Data Cleaning and Feature Engineering:
  [1] Removing Duplicate Values
  - Rows that were duplicates were removed.
  [2] Handling Null / Missing Values